supechicken/crdyboot/README.md

 Unplug the enroller USB and plug in the cloudready USB, then reboot.
 Use the boot menu to select the USB.

-## Developer notes

-An older pure-Rust version can be found in the `pure-rust-20210729` branch.
-Since then we have switched to building the C vboot library and loading/verifying the kernel through that library.

 [BSD]: LICENSE
 [EFI stub]: https://docs.kernel.org/admin-guide/efi-stub.html